-Dynamic Testing with Cycle Detect
+Dynamic Power Testing with Cycle Detect

 Figure 4.
 Dynamic testing of a drive cycle with a cycle detect during acceleration and regeneration.
 Image Credit: Hottinger Baldwin Messtechnik GmbH (HBM)

 The first graph in Figure 4 shows the scooter accelerating from zero to a certain speed.
-Current is shown in red, voltage in blue, and then power, reactive power and apparent power in black, pink, and yellow respectively.
+Current is shown in red, voltage in blue, and then power, reactive power, and apparent power in black, pink, and yellow, respectively.
 The kickback needed to start the scooter can be seen.
-The scooter's inverter then activates and the PWM kicks on.
-There is a little in-rush and then as that frequency increases and the scooter speeds, the bands can be seen getting tighter.
+The scooter's inverter then activates, and the PWM kicks on.
+There is a little in-rush, and then as that frequency increases and the scooter speeds, the bands can be seen getting tighter.
 There is a little bit of overshoot and then a more steady state.

-Throughout recording, the cycle detect in black can be seen tracking that current all the way.
+Throughout the recording, the cycle detect in black can be seen tracking that current all the way.
 The cycle detect allows measurement of signals as frequency changes.
-As the current value gets close to zero, the frequency is increasing.
+As the current value gets close to zero, the frequency increases.
 Then there are power values that are steadily increasing with vehicle power.
-There is a little in-rush of current where the scooter was kicked, as power was actually being put into the system.
+There is a little in-rush of current where the scooter was kicked, as power was being put into the system.
 As that power is increasing, there is windage from the hills that are causing real-world oscillation in power as it is increasing.
 After this, there is an overshoot from the extra power.
 In these dynamic scenarios, more power is being used up than would normally be used.

 The second graph in Figure 4 shows deceleration and going into regeneration, which is a particularly fascinating state.
-The current can be seen reducing in frequency and the PWM decreases in frequency.
+The current can be seen reducing in frequency, and the PWM decreases in frequency.
 As speed decreases, power rolls off.

 Regeneration affects driver experience and creates additional losses with poor management.
 Real power, in black, becomes negative as power is put back into the system.
 At a certain point, whilst slowing down, that power becomes positive again.
-Energy is actually being wasted operating regeneration.
+Energy is being wasted operating regeneration.
 This consumption of energy during regeneration has to do with the losses in the machine due to heat being more than the amount of power being put back into the battery.